github/training-kit/git-guides/install-git.md

 Once you've opened your terminal application, type `git version`.
 The output will either tell you which version of Git is installed, or it will alert you that `git` is an unknown command.
 If it's an unknown command, read further and find out how to install Git.

-## GitHub Desktop
+## Install Git Using GitHub Desktop

+Installing GitHub Desktop will also install the latest version of Git if you don't already have it.
+With GitHub Desktop, you get a command line version of Git with a robust GUI.
 Regardless of if you have Git installed or not, GitHub Desktop offers a simple collaboration tool for Git.
-Installing GitHub Desktop also installs Git, if you don't already have it.
 You can [learn more here](https://desktop.github.com/).

 ## Install Git on Windows